michaelscodingspot/WPF_MVVMC/README.md

 ## Regions:
 A Region is a Control which simply contains a content presenter with dynamic content.
 On navigation, the content changes to the target View.
-Each region area is controlled by a single controller, which is specific by the __ControllerID__ property.
+Each region area is controlled by a single controller, which is specified by the __ControllerID__ property.
 ```xaml
 xmlns:mvvmc="clr-namespace:MVVMC;assembly=MVVMC"
 ...